camohub/LaravelDatagrid/README.md

 - **setFilter()** - accepts callback with two parameters - queryBuilder and filter value.
 	Filter callback is not called if filter value is NULL or empty string.
 Other values like 0 will call the filter.

+- **setFilterSelect()** - expects associative array and options prompt parameter.
+This function renders select element in the filter field.

 - **setJSFilterPattern()** - accepts js regexp patterns as string.
 If value does not match the pattern validator will block the request and will add .text-danger class to input field.